Home Education – A Preçis of Our Experience

 Bearing in mind the nature of our lifestyle, it probably goes without saying that Caesar, Xoë, and Roxanne are all home-schooled.
-Caesar once spent about two weeks at a school in St Helena, in the South Atlantic.
-Xoë has sampled both the English school curriculum as applied in St Helena and that of a Spanish school.
-Two weeks of each was quite sufficient to enable her to form an opinion of The System.
-Based on the reports received from her elders, Roxanne has decided that she will keep right away from formal education.
+Caesar once spent about two weeks at a school in St Helena, in the South Atlantic, and Xoë has sampled both the English school curriculum, as applied in St Helena, and that of a Spanish school.
+Two weeks of each was quite sufficient to enable her to form an opinion of The System and to stick with our DIY method.

-Despite the fact that none of them has been to school the kids all seem to do okay, as this website surely demonstrates.
-It was built by Caesar, whose skills with the computer are already legendary amongst family and friends.
+Despite the fact that none of them has been ‘schooled’, the kids all seem to do okay, academically – and this website surely proves the point.
+It was built by Caesar, whose skills with the computer are legendary amongst family and friends.

-Much of the writing on the Mollymawk website is by Roxanne, and if you want to see real live examples of home schooling in action then all you need to do is read her articles.
+Some of the writing on the Mollymawk website is by Caesar’s younger sister, Roxanne; and thus, if you want to see examples of home schooling in action then all you need to do is read her articles.
 Most of them are about the wildlife that we have met on our travels, but some are about our adventures.

 School of Life

-My approach to the children’s education has always been laid back, and over the years it has become progressively looser.
+My approach to the children’s education was always laid back, and as the years passed and the children grew it became progressively looser.
 Essentially, I have come to the conclusion that kids are largely capable of teaching themselves.

 It is true that Caesar would not be able to hold a pen and write his name had he been left to his own devices, and driving him to write an essay was always like trying to persuade a donkey to trot.
-By the same token, Xoë and Roxanne, if we had left them in peace, would still not know that there are 365 days in a year or that seven sevens are forty-nine.
+By the same token, Xoë and Roxanne, if we had left them in peace, would have taken a long time to discover that there are 365 days in a year or that seven sevens are forty-nine.

-All the while that the kids were growing up and learning – and not learning – I wondered whether I was doing the right thing.
-Perhaps I should push harder to get them into those uncomfortbale moulds…?
-Push the square-peg-Caesar into writing essays, and push the round-peg-Xoë into learning her times tables…
+All the while that the kids were growing up and learning (and, sometimes, not learning), I wondered whether I was doing the right thing.
+Perhaps I should push harder to get them into those uncomfortable moulds…?
+Perhaps I should push the square-peg-Caesar into writing essays, and push the round-peg-Xoë into learning her times tables…

 No, of course not.

-When push came to shove then the older two kids just had to knuckle down and learn how to cope with those other, hated subjects.
-In order to gain admission to a university they needed to demonstrate an acceptable level of ability in both English and Maths; and so Caesar had to write piles of essays on demand, and Xoë had to get her head around algebra, trignometry, and logarithums.
+When push came to shove, the kids just had to knuckle down and learn how to cope with subjects for which they had previously had no inclination.
+In order to gain admission to a university they needed to demonstrate an acceptable level of ability in both English and Maths; and so Caesar had to learn to write essays on demand, and Xoë had to get her head around algebra, trigonometry, and logarithms.

-It’s surprising how much more a person can learn when he, or she, wants to learn it, and needs to learn it.
+It’s surprising how much more a person can learn when he, or she, wants to learn.
 Xoë ended up scoring a B in the maths exam and Caesar actually got an A for English literature!

-In the event, having got his GCSEs and A-levels, Caesar decided that he would prefer to pursue a career as a computer programmer and website designer – and sailor; but Xoë, having gained her laurels, promptly jumped ship and she is now embarking on a course at a London university.
+In the event, having got his GCSEs and A-levels, Caesar decided that he would prefer to pursue a career as a computer programmer and website designer – and sailor; but Xoë, having gained her laurels, promptly jumped ship and embarked on a course at a London university.

-What Roxanne will choose to do remains to be seen, but in any event, I think we can say for sure now that the lazy laid-back School-of-Life method of home-schooling works.
+What Roxanne will choose to do remains to be seen at this juncture, but in any event, I think we can now say for sure that the laid-back School-of-Life method of home-schooling works.